demarey/HotelApp/README.md

 ##Set up your project environment

 We start by configuring your work environment.
 In real-world projects, you will often need to define and configure environment or user-specific parameters that should not be distributed to all users.
 If you are behind a firewall with a proxy, for example, you need to configure the proxy settings so that Maven can download JARs from repositories on the Web.
-For Maven 1 users, the build.properties and project.properties files do this job.
-In Maven 2, they have been replaced by a settings.xml file, which goes in the $HOME/.m2 directory.
+It is done through a settings.xml file, which goes in the $HOME/.m2 directory.
 Here is an example:
 ```xml
 <?xml version="1.0" encoding="UTF-8"?>
 <settings>